Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Method

 \subsection{Cost functions}

 A critical element of our variational formulation is the choice of cost function and each optimisation strategy.
-We consider several alternatives (where the cost functions are defined on the system register, see below for the treatment of the target eigenstate register):
+We consider several alternatives (where the cost functions are defined on the system register, see below for the treatment of the target-state selector register).

+After Jordan--Wigner mapping, we write the system Hamiltonian as a Pauli expansion $H=\sum_{\mu} h_{\mu} P_{\mu}$ with $P_{\mu}\in\{I,X,Y,Z\}^{\otimes (t+c)}$.
+Expectation values such as $\langle H\rangle$ are estimated by measuring the Pauli strings $P_{\mu}$ and classically combining outcomes with weights $h_{\mu}$.
+The number--projection operator $P$ in Eq.~(\ref{eq:projection_operator}) is a polynomial in Pauli-$Z$ operators on the target/continuum registers \cite{picozzi2024pascal}, so the products $HPH$ and $(HPH)$-based moments can likewise be evaluated via Pauli decomposition of the composite observable: we expand $HPH$ into Pauli strings on the same registers and estimate $\langle HPH\rangle$ by measuring those strings (grouped into commuting sets in practice).
+All numerical results reported in Sec.~IV use this explicit Pauli-decomposition evaluation of $\langle H\rangle$ and $\langle HPH\rangle$ on a noiseless simulator.